teodor98-georgiev/Projects/README.md

 Insert or update a key-value pair (put)

-Dynamically update the cache capacity (setCapacity)
+Dynamically update the cache capacity (setCapacity).

+7. # Organizing employees by department
+building a simple HR management system.
+The system needs to store employees, categorize them by their department, and sort them by seniority (years of experience) within each department.

-7. # LinkedList
+8. # LinkedList
-8. Implements a custom singly linked list in Java with a built-in iterator.
+9. Implements a custom singly linked list in Java with a built-in iterator.
 It replicates several common functionalities found in Java's standard LinkedList class, such as adding, removing, checking containment, retrieving elements, and iteration.
 This serves as a learning tool or as a foundational data structure for educational or lightweight purposes.